 So as you can see, the more effective training you do, the more muscle you’ll grow.
 But there are one caveat (of course):

-That more volume is only better up to a point.
+That more training volume (sets and reps) is only better up to a point.

 So the question becomes:

 How many sets per muscle group should you train with in order to build muscle quickly, safely and effectively without getting overtrained?
 Well, that’s exactly what we’re going to look at in this post (and video.)